 Being able to define and communicate this clearly will be the difference between finding and getting customers or not.

-“When you market to everyone, you reach no one”
+As the saying goes “when you market to everyone, you reach no one.”

-Next, you need to know exactly how you’ll solve that problem for your customers and you can do that by creating a list of clearly defined services or products with simple prices.
+You can do that by creating a list of clearly defined list of services or products with simple prices.

-One way of doing that is writing a dummy proposal to a client outlining the options and pricing structure.
+A good idea is to write a dummy proposal for each of your customer profiles outlining the options and pricing structure.
 The process of writing it out in this way helps you to see how you’re communicating your offerings.
 Also, outlining the resources, time and costs involved will help you decide on a price that is profitable and you’re happy with.
 Remember, pricing is a delicate balancing act.
 It's easy to fall into the trap of undervaluing or overvaluing your service/product, so take some time to make sure you're setting the right prices.

-In terms of your offering, if you’re just starting out, it’s recommended that you focus on 1-3 key services or products to begin with.
+In terms of your offering, if you’re just starting out, it’s recommended that you focus on 1-3 key services or products, to begin with.
 You can always add more later, but if you’ve too much choice it can confuse your customer and a confused customer won’t buy.

 The key is to keep your offerings and pricing really simple for yourself, and your customer.